Learning through atypical "phase transitions" in overparameterized neural networks: Geometry of minima vs overparameterization: threshold phenomena

 Different approaches have been devised in order to estimate analytically $\alpha_{\text{LE}}$.
 The first one is based on the use of a large deviations analysis~\cite{baldassi2015subdominant,unreasoanable} which however leads to a quite heavy formalism for the models under study.
 We have thus adopted a recently introduced simpler method~\cite{baldassi2021unveiling} which gives similar results to the large deviations approach.
 It is based on the observation that, by definition of $\alpha_{\text{LE}}$, references located in the large-scale dense region should not exist anymore when $\alpha > \alpha_{\text{LE}}$.
 We can therefore estimate $\alpha_{\text{LE}}$ by the condition

-meaning that $\alpha_{\text{LE}}$ is the value of $\alpha$ for which the local entropy profile of the maximum margin solutions starts becoming non-monotonic.
-This is a stricter condition than the one obtained from the large deviation analysis, that uses the criterion that \emph{all} solutions start to become non-monotonic; thus, it likely slightly under-estimates the true $\alpha_{\text{LE}}$, but this difference is smaller than the resolution that can be detected by our numerical experiments.
+meaning that $\alpha_{\text{LE}}$ is the value of $\alpha$ after which not even maximum margin solutions have a monotonic local entropy profile: all $\tilde\kappa$-margin solutions are located in disconnected balls in configuration space (see Fig.~\ref{Fig::FP_RFM_alphaLE}).
+This is a stricter condition than the one obtained from the large deviation analysis, which uses the criterion that \emph{all} solutions have non-monotonic profiles; thus, it likely slightly under-estimates the true $\alpha_{\text{LE}}$, but this difference is smaller than the resolution that can be detected by our numerical experiments.